-Serbia: Over 85 % of preparations for the construction of TPP Kostolac unit B3 completed7.
-September 2019. / News Serbia Energy
+Serbia: Over 85 % of preparations for the construction of TPP Kostolac unit B3 completed, News Serbia Energy

 According to Serbian newspapers, the preparations for the project for the construction of a new unit B3 at coal-fired thermal power plant Kostolac, a project worth 613 million dollars, are over 85 % completed.